It’s not always obvious what kills your productivity or even goes beyond that to become a part of toxic productivity.

 - End with a clear result and make someone responsible for implementing it

-You can also invest in a collaboration tool, which will allow you to create plans, discuss ideas, assign work, all from a single “command center” that integrates with applications you might be using.
+You can also invest in a collaboration tool that will allow you to create plans, discuss ideas, and assign work all from a single “command center” that integrates with other applications you might be using, allowing you to focus on more productive things to do.
 And forget about counterproductive meetings for every little update from each team member.
 Read more about this issue in the next section.

 Сontrariwise, you won’t deny that the key to working more efficiently is to get systems of talking to each other.
 According to a recent survey conducted by research firm Ipsos, nearly 50% of employees believe social tools make them more productive while 30% of companies restrict usage or undervalue social tools.